SEKOIA-IO/forward-events-to-sekoiaio/README.md

 ## Create the intake

-Go to the [intake page](https://app.sekoia.io/operations/intakes) and create a new intake from the format Sophos EDR.
+Go to the [intake page](https://app.sekoia.io/operations/intakes) and create a new intake from the expected format.
 Copy the resulting intake key.

 ## Send events

+The script is line-oriented, reading one event per line from the input.

 ```bash
 $ <path to the venv>/bin/python3 -m forward_events_to_sekoiaio <intake_key> <file containing the events to send>